 What does responsible citizenship look like for Christians when they are called to participate in public law and policy?

-One of the challenges in answering this question is the fact that the role of Christians in a representative form of democracy has no explicit parallels in Scripture.
+The role of Christians in a representative form of democracy has no explicit parallels in Scripture.

 The apostle Paul’s appeal to Caesar is one of the more unique examples of leveraging provisions of law for personal reasons.
 As a Roman Citizen, Paul asked that his case be heard by the emperor as he had done nothing deserving of death (Acts 25:1-12).

 We should not approach this as a matter of “winning culture wars.”
 Such language (and the demeanor that often accompanies it) is not fitting to responsible Christian engagement in a representative form of democracy.
 But neither should we become passive when called to engage.

 At the end of the day (or process), we also must recognize that some of the laws will conflict with our beliefs, morals and values.
 If those laws force us to violate our beliefs, we will find more explicit application of Scripture for how to respond.

 I appreciated how Mark Coppenger (professor of Christian apologetics at Southern Baptist Theological Seminary) summarized Christian engagement: “As we make our case for liberty, we need to show our logic, expose the illogicality of our foes, link arms with co-belligerents, exhibit dignity in the face of indignities, and make it very clear that there are limits to our flexibility.”

 But it’s equally helpful to remember that, “Politics is a field in which the consequences of culture play out; it is not the field in which the culture itself is formed” (David Bahnsen).

 Abraham Lincoln’s words are worth pondering: “In this country, public sentiment is everything.
 With it, nothing can fail; against it, nothing can succeed.
 Whoever molds public sentiment goes deeper than he who enacts statutes, or pronounces judicial decisions.”